nuggreat/kOS-updater-requester/README.md

     Delete Files: Deletes a file defined by Source Rename Files: Renames a file defined by Source
-      Has a text field for user input to set the new file name Edit Files: Edits a file defined by Source
+      Has a text field for user input to set the new file name Edit Files: Calls kOS edit command for a file defined by Source

   Directory Tools: